Summary of the new Aged Care Quality Standards

-The new Aged Care Quality Standards are contained in the Quality of Care Amendment (Single Quality Framework) Principles 2018.
-A copy of the new Standards is also available on the Department of Health website.
+These new Standards are included in the Quality of Care Amendment (Single Quality Framework) Principles 2018, the Department of Health website and the Commission website.

-The new Standards will replace the existing standards:
+The new Standards will replace the existing standards that applied to the various types of aged care:

 - Home Care Standards